Alternating Multiple Mixed Values: Regularization, Special Values, Parity and Dimension Conjectures: Regularization for divergent AMMVs and double shuffle relations

 Thus

 The theorem follows immediately. \end{proof}

-\begin{re} Note that on the left-hand side of the duality relation \eqref{equ:dualMMVo} the last 1-form must be $\om_{\pm 1}^{-1}$.
-It is not difficult to adopt a regularization procedure to derive the duality relation with ending 1-form equal to $\om_{\pm 1}^{+1}$.
-We will leave this to the interested readers. \end{re}
+\begin{re} (1).
+Note that on the left-hand side of the generalized duality relation \eqref{equ:dualMMVo} the last 1-form must be $\om_{\pm 1}^{-1}$.
+It is not difficult to adopt a regularization procedure to derive the generalized duality relation with ending 1-form equal to $\om_{\pm 1}^{+1}$.
+We will leave this to the interested reader.

+(2).
+If $\om_{\pm1}^{+1}$ appears on the left-hand side of \eqref{equ:dualMMVo} then there are always more than one term on the right since the terms produced on the right-hand side are all distinct and cannot cancel each other. \end{re}